SenseNet/sncom-resources/CONTRIBUTING.md

 ### Where are the documents?

 #### Original repository
 The [components of sensenet ECM](/docs/sensenet-components) are stored in many repositories.
 Articles related to a single feature should be created and maintained in the **repository of the component it is related to**.
 We update articles here in the github.io repository in batch from time-to-time, so please do not change anything here, but in the original location.
+You can find the original location of a document in the following places:

+- at the bottom of every document there is a link to the original md file
+- in the markdown file's hidden header there is the same source link as above

 In this article we refer to the repository the documentation comes from as the *original repository*.

 For a list of sensenet-related repositories, visit the [main organization](https://github.com/SenseNet).

 #### General articles, tutorials
-There are several topics than cover a broader range than a single component, or they are maybe about an enterprise feature that does not have a public repository.
+There are several topics that cover a broader range of features than a single component, or they are maybe about an enterprise feature that does not have a public repository.
 The same goes for 'How-to' articles.
-These types of documents are created here, in the github.io repository in the following subfolder:
+These types of documents are created and stored here, in the github.io repository in the following subfolder (and do not have an original location):
 - /docs/tutorials

 ### Naming documents